 Direct Trains from Rome to Florence

 Most of the high-speed trains offer direct service between Rome and Florence, meaning you won't have to worry about changing trains.
-Some of the other trains have one change en route, so be sure to read the details carefully as you're checking fares.
+Some trains require a change en route, so be sure to read the details carefully as you're booking your tickets.

 Rome and Florence Train Stations

-Both Rome's Termini station and Florence's Santa Maria Novella station are located right next to major hubs for surface transportation in each city—buses in both Rome and Florence, and the Metro in Rome—making it very easy to get to the station and get wherever you need to go from the station.
-Florence's station is also close to much of the historic center, so if you're traveling light you may even be able to walk to your hotel or to do any sightseeing.
+Both Rome Termini and Florence Santa Maria Novella train stations are located right next to major hubs for public transportation in each city.
+Buses in both Rome and Florence, and the Metro in Rome make it very easy to get to and from the train station.
+Florence's station is also close to the historic center, so if you're traveling light you may even be able to walk to your hotel or do some sightseeing.